samluescher/django-media-tree/docs/installation.rst

 Dependencies
 ============

-Make sure to install these packages prior to installation:
+Make sure to install the following packages if you want to use Media Tree:

 - `Django <http://www.djangoproject.com>`_ >= 1.5
 - `South <http://south.aeracode.org/>`_ >= 0.8